-- Ensure the UMS server is available. - In Oracle Enterprise Manager, select any usermessagingserver target in the domain. - From the target's menu, select System MBean Browser. - 4.
+- 1. Ensure the UMS server is available. - 2.
+In Oracle Enterprise Manager Fusion Middleware Control, select any usermessagingserver target in the domain. - 3.
+From the target's menu, select System MBean Browser. - 4.
 In System MBean Browser, locate the ComponentAdministration MBean of usermessagingserver:

-Expand the folder com.oracle.sdp.messaging > Server (such as Server: soa\server1) > SDPMessagingrun time > ComponentAdministration.
+Expand the folder com.oracle.sdp.messaging > Server (such as Server: soa\ server1) > SDPMessagingrun time > ComponentAdministration.

-- 5. Invoke the operation listDriverInstances. - Click the Operations tab. - b.
+- 5. Invoke the operation listDriverInstances. - a.
+Click the Operations tab. - b.
 Click the operation listDriverInstances. - c.
 Click Invoke. - d.
-Identify and copy the name of the driver you want to unregister. (for example: /Farm\soa\bam\domain/soa\bam\domain/soa\ server1/usermessagingdriver-email:oracle sdpmessagingdriver\email#Email-Driver)
+Identify and copy the name of the driver you want to unregister. (for example: /Farm\soa\bam\domain/soa\bam\domain/soa\ server1/usermessagingdriver-email:oracle\ sdpmessagingdriver\email#Email-Driver)